samzong/samzong/STARS.md

 ## C

 *   [ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp) - Port of Facebook's LLaMA model in C/C++
-*   [jmorganca/ollama](https://github.com/jmorganca/ollama) - Get up and running with Llama 2 and other large language models locally
 *   [fluent/fluent-bit](https://github.com/fluent/fluent-bit) - Fast and Lightweight Logs and Metrics processor for Linux, BSD, OSX and Windows
 *   [Meituan-Dianping/Logan](https://github.com/Meituan-Dianping/Logan) - Logan is a lightweight case logging system based on mobile platform.
 *   [signalwire/freeswitch](https://github.com/signalwire/freeswitch) - FreeSWITCH is a Software Defined Telecom Stack enabling the digital transformation from proprietary telecom switches to a versatile software implementation that runs on any commodity hardware.
 From a Raspberry PI to a multi-core server, FreeSWITCH can unlock the telecommunications potential of any device.